-But, over the course of several months, I’ve been able to quit all of that and become a morning person!
+But, over the course of several months, I was able to quit ALL OF THAT and become a morning person!!
+(AND LIKE IT!!)

 WHY I BECAME A MORNING PERSON

 As I already mentioned, I was a serious night owl for many years.
-(It started back when I worked retail and continued when I started working from home and working for myself.)
-I became stuck in this awful pattern of going-to-bed-late-and-getting-up-late that I couldn’t seem to break.
+It started back when I worked retail and continued when I started working from home and working for myself.
+I was stuck in this awful pattern of going-to-bed-late-and-getting-up-late that I couldn’t seem to break.

-I tried to quit cold turkey several times, but it never stuck.
+I tried to quit several times, but it never stuck.

 It took me a while, but I eventually figured a few things out:

-- I love my sleep and require at least 8 hours of it to be fully conscious, energetic, and not a total grouch. #truth
+- I LOVE my sleep 😍 and require at least 7-8 hours of it to be a fully conscious, energetic human (and not a total grouch. #truth)

 - The later I went to bed, the later I slept, the less productive I felt.

-- The longer it took me to find my productivity sweet spot (the time during the day when you feel most creative and productive), the crankier I got because I was working when I really didn’t want to be (like when The Bachelor was on).
+- The longer it took me to find my productivity sweet spot or productivity zone (aka the time during the day when I feel most productive), the crankier I got because I was working when I really didn’t want to be (like when The Bachelor was on).

 Being a night owl was putting a serious crimp in my productivity style.